 1.15 Certificate 524: School Nurse

-Function: This certificate allows the holder to serve as school nurse kindergarten through grade 12 in a non-instructional position.
+Function: This certificate allows the holder to serve as a school nurse, pre-kindergarten through grade 12, in a non-instructional position.

 Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by the following pathway.
-Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 1.15.B.2, below, and Part I Section 5.4 of this rule.
+Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 1.15.B.2, below, and Part I Section 6.6 of this rule.